Landour: Topology

+Climate

+The town lies largely on an east–west ridge, with a prominent southerly spur connecting its western end to Mussoorie.
+The altitude differential, aided by Landour being partly Tibet-facing, has a marked effect on the temperature, which can be 2–3 C lower than in Mussoorie.
+During the monsoon, Landour receives almost daily rainfall, often heavy.
+Additionally, pre- and post-monsoon showers mean a rainy season that can run from May to September, though it can be shorter.
+Before the rains arrive, April–May is the warmest period, with the temperatures rising to over 30 °C. (~85 °F) on hotter days.
+December to February is downright cold, especially if one does not receive enough direct sunlight, as on the northern slopes.
+It can snow anywhere between 3 and 15 times in the winter, at times heavily.
+In a given year Landour receives perhaps twice the snow that Mussoorie does; it also takes longer to melt especially on the north-facing slopes.

-Ecology and environment
+Ecology

+Flora

 Landour is for the most part (unlike largely deforested Mussoorie) carpeted by old-growth forests of deodar cedar, Himalayan oak, chir pine, blue pine, West Himalayan fir, Himalayan maple, rhododendron, Himalayan manna ash and other tree species.
 Landour's north-facing slopes have more deodar and fir than other species; the south-facing slopes have more oak than other species.
 Pines are at lower elevations than deodar and fir, true to form.
 Among introduced species, the adaptable Platycladus (Hindi: morpankhi) does well, and Oriental plane (Hindi: chinar) too are seen.
 A logging ban has long been in place in the reserved forests around Landour, and the ban is reasonably well enforced.